-A common mistake that managers make with their one-on-ones is not following up.
-You should have taken meeting notes, and identified any next steps that need to be taken – afterward, you need to make sure that all those decisions don’t go to waste.
+A common mistake that managers make with their one-on-ones is not following up on conversations.
+During your one-on-one, take meeting notes and identify any next steps that need to be taken.
+To ensure an effective one on one meeting, afterward, you need to make sure that all those decisions and conversations weren’t for nothing.

-Here are a few tips to help you follow up after your one-on-one:
+Here are a few tips to help you follow up and stay accountable after your one-on-one:

-21. Put your notes in a central place.
+32. Put your notes in a central place.
 Whether you’re taking meeting notes or meeting minutes, if the discussion’s not documented, did the meeting really happen?
-Be sure that your employee has access to the notes you took during the one-on-one, and can clearly see any next steps assigned to them (or you!).
+Be sure that your employee has access to the notes you took during the one-on-one to refer back to.

-23. Ask for their outlook.
+35. Ask for their outlook.
 Create a baseline by consistently asking your employee for their outlook after your one-on-one meeting.
 Has their outlook gotten worse, better or stayed the same?
-Monitoring feedback can help you to track engagement and identify red flags faster.
+Monitoring feedback can help you track engagement and identify red flags faster.

-24. Follow up, follow up, follow up!
+37. Follow up, follow up, follow up!
 What’s the point of making decisions and setting action items if you don’t check in on them?
-Give yourself a reminder to check in with your employee regularly on how they’re feeling about your conversation, and the progress they’re making on their next steps.
-And be sure to follow up on any feedback they’ve given you – they’ll appreciate the steps you take to make sure they feel heard.
+Remember to check in with your employee on what was discussed, next steps and any feedback given.
+They’ll appreciate the steps you take to ensure they feel heard.

 Feeling overwhelmed?
 Don’t be!
 It seems like a lot, but once you get going, all these one-on-one habits will start to feel like second nature.
-Just remember to prepare, stay focused, and follow up – the rest is icing on the cake. 🍰
+The most important core things. to remember?
+Prepare, create psychological safety, and follow up – the rest is icing on the cake. 🍰